maccallumlab/meld/docs/explain/indexing.rst

 ----------------------------------------

-MELD is based on the python programming language, which, like most modern programming languages, users zero-based indexing.
+MELD is based on the python programming language, which, like most modern programming languages, uses zero-based indexing.
 However, in structural biology, we often use one-based indexing.
 The difference is that zero-based indexing starts counting from zero, while one-based indexing starts from one.